 Featuring extraordinary images from telescopes on the ground and in space and stunning visualizations of physics-based simulations, this show launches visitors through space and time to experience the life and death of the stars in our night sky, including our own nurturing Sun.
 Tour familiar stellar formations, explore celestial mysteries and discover the fascinating, unfolding story that connects us all to the stars.
 (General Audience)

 Our Place in Space

 There’s no place like home!
 Begin your journey from right here on Earth as we venture from the museum for a whirlwind trip through the solar system.
 Take an unforgettable tour through our cosmic neighborhood as you explore the craters of Mercury, stormy Neptune and discover why Earth is so unique.
-The adventure does not end there as we explore nebulae and star clusters of our Milky Way and our galaxy neighbors in space.
+The adventure does not end there as we explore nebulae and star clusters of our Milky Way Galaxy.
 (General Audience)

-Explore our night sky as never before!
+Explore our night sky!
 Take a tour of the skies and discover the constellations, planets, nebulae and other stunning night sky objects that can be seen in the night sky.
 Spectacular video imagery will bring viewers up close to black holes, star-forming nebulae and more, showing the newest discoveries in astrophysics while instilling a sense of wonder about our universe.
 (General Audience)